 An area of increased concern is participation in foreign talent programs1.
 Talent programs can expose our faculty, their work and the University to significant risk, including in the areas of export controls, grant compliance and intellectual property ownership.
 We recommend that our faculty and staff exercise caution in deciding whether to participate in a talent program.
-For those who are participating in or considering a talent program, please engage promptly with the research office at your university so we can assess and advise on any risks.
+For those who are participating in or considering a talent program, please engage promptly with the Office of Research so we can assess and advise on any risks.
 Participation in a talent program is a type of outside interest that should be disclosed to a research sponsor and through MU’s COI/COC process as described above.

 How to Get Assistance

 Faculty members are urged to contact their Associate Dean for Research for an initial discussion regarding any foreign affiliations related to their research efforts.
 Questions regarding individual grants and contracts can be directed to the Office of Sponsored Programs Administration (firstname.lastname@example.org).
 The research administrators housed locally in schools, colleges, and departments can also assist researchers with their required disclosures.